Updated: Feb 7

 Sources: Sorbitol, maltitol, mannitol, xylitol (sugar alcohols)

-Products sugar alcohols are added to include: chewing gum, diabetic products
+Products with sugar alcohols: chewing gum, no sugar products

 Products sugar alcohols are found naturally in include: apples, blackberries, peaches, plums, mushrooms, cauliflower, snow peas